abezuglov/bigdatabook/chapters/hdfs_chapter.md

 ![DATA201_namenode](images/figures/docker_data201_namenode_info.png)

+To detach from the terminal window, but keep everything running, use `Ctrl-p`, `Ctrl-q`, and close the window.
+The container can also be paused/unpaused with `docker pause <container>` and `docker unpause <container>`.

-To stop and exit from the container, use `Ctrl-C`.
+Finally, to stop and exit from the container, use `Ctrl-C`.
 Note that unless you remove `--rm` parameter when starting, the files and notebooks in the container will not get saved.

 ### Standalone Hadoop installation
-Installing Hadoop without using Docker containers is usually not a problem.
-It requires installation of Java (jdk) and the Hadoop itself.
-The step-by-step configuration details can be found online.[^Hadoop_install_Edureka]
+Docker containers significantly reduce time to install and setup Hadoop.
+However, even without containers, its installation is straightforward and a step-by-step configuration details can be found online.[^Hadoop_install_Edureka]

 While Hadoop is running in standalone mode, its instances are listening on the 9xxx ports of the host computer.
-The exact port numbers may depend on Hadoop configuration.
-Use `netstat -a` to get an idea of what ports are open.
+The exact port numbers may depend on Hadoop configuration and can be found by using `netstat -a`.
 If you follow the Hadoop installation through Edureka, the ports are:

 * Namenode: `http://localhost:9870`
 * Secondary Namenode: `http://localhost:9868`
 * DataNode: `http://localhost:9866`

+Note that the procedure above installs and setups Hadoop itself.
+However, MapReduce and yarn are not yet configured.

 ## Interacting with HDFS

-If everything is running as it should, you can interact with Hadoop and its DFS through the notebooks or by opening a new terminal window in Jupyter.
-The general syntax to run commands on HDFS is:
+When everything is configured and running, HDFS can be reached through a new terminal window in Jupyter.
+Alternatively, Jupyter notebook cells also allow running bash commands with `%%bash <command>`.
+Various HDFS functions are available by running:
 ```console
 # hdfs dfs -<command>
 ```